wiesmann/QuickDrawViewer/README.md

 ## Features

-The library basically parses QuickDraw version 1 and version 2 files, and supports the following features.
+The library basically parses QuickDraw version 1 and version 2 files, as well as QuickTime pictures (`QTIF`) files.
+It supports the following features.

 * Lines
 * Basic Shapes (Rectangles, Ovals, Round-Rectangles and Arcs)